cuttle-cards/cuttle/README.md

 Yes.
 Aces and Sixes destroy all **Point Cards** and all **Face Cards and Glasses Eights**, respectively.
 That includes any that you have out.
 Try to avoid destroying many of your own cards!

 #### Where can I play Cuttle?
 You can play Cuttle anywhere you have a deck of cards and a friend!
-If you want to play online, there is only one place: [Play Cuttle!](https://cuttle-v2.herokuapp.com/)
+If you want to play online, there is only one place: [www.cuttle.cards](https://www.cuttle.cards)